Justice-Through-Code/fall_2020/challenges/0x_advanced_git/advanced_git_challenge.md

 Great!
 Now your collaborator should have full push/pull access to your repository.

-in order for your collaborator to start working in your repository, they will need to accept the collaborator invitation.
+In order for your collaborator to start working in your repository, they will need to accept the collaborator invitation.
 Usually, github will send them an email with a link to follow.
 If not, they should be able to see the invitation in their [notifications](https://github.com/notifications).

 ## Step 3: Creating a merge conflict
 You can see another example of creating a merge conflict [here.](http://swcarpentry.github.io/git-novice/09-conflict/index.html)